Miami Dolphins

 The team played in its first Super Bowl in Super Bowl VI, losing to the Dallas Cowboys, 24–3.
-The following year, the Dolphins completed the NFL's only perfect season, culminating in a Super Bowl win, winning all 14 of their regular season games, and all three of their playoff games, including Super Bowl VII.
-They were the third NFL team to accomplish a perfect regular season, and remain the only team to do so including playoffs since the AFL-NFL merger, the time known as the Super Bowl era.
-The next year, the Dolphins won Super Bowl VIII, becoming the first team to appear in three consecutive Super Bowls, and the second team (the first AFL/AFC team) to win back-to-back championships.
-Miami also appeared in Super Bowl XVII and Super Bowl XIX, losing both games.
+The following year, the Dolphins completed a perfect season, culminating in a win in Super Bowl VII.
+The Dolphins then repeated as champions by winning Super Bowl VIII, becoming the first team to appear in three consecutive Super Bowls, and the second team (the first AFL/AFC team) to win back-to-back championships.
+Miami later appeared in Super Bowl XVII and Super Bowl XIX, losing both games.

 For most of their early history, the Dolphins were coached by Don Shula, the most successful head coach in professional football history in terms of total games won.
 Under Shula, the Dolphins posted losing records in only two of his 26 seasons as the head coach.
 During the period spanning 1983 to the end of 1999, quarterback Dan Marino became one of the most prolific passers in NFL history, breaking numerous league passing records.
 Marino led the Dolphins to five division titles, 10 playoff appearances, and an appearance in Super Bowl XIX before retiring following the 1999 season.

 Since Marino's retirement, they have experienced mediocre levels of success and have just six playoff appearances (2000, 2001, 2008, 2016, 2022, and 2023) and two division titles (2000 and 2008) with one playoff win.
-They currently have the longest postseason win drought in the NFL.
+They currently have the longest postseason win drought in the NFL, with their most recent playoff win coming in the 2000 season.